 A few things to keep in mind, you may also see 24mg strength.
 This is likely too strong.
-There is a caveat to this, if you were a heavy smoker, you may want to get both 18mg and 24mg and see how you feel.
+There is a caveat to this.
+If you were a heavy smoker, you might want to get both 18mg and 24mg and see how you feel.
 If you’re having serious withdrawal symptoms with the 18, switch to the 24 for a bit and see if you feel a bit better.

-Do not feel bad about trying out a few different nicotine strengths until it feels right for you.
-Vaping is not the same as smoking, you are not a failure if you need to start with a higher mg level than what you were smoking with cigarettes.
-Remember most people will find they can go down in mg strength pretty quickly.
+Please do not feel bad about trying out a few different nicotine strengths until it feels right for you.
+Vaping is not the same as smoking; you are not a failure if you need to start with a higher mg level than what you were smoking with cigarettes.
+Remember, most people will find they can go down in mg strength pretty quickly.
 Cut yourself some slack.
 You will get there.

-For some strange reason most brick and mortar vape shops will try to tell you that you can go down in your nicotine from what you were smoking when you’re first starting out.
-For instance if you were smoking a full pack of regular cigarettes a day, they might tell you that you can get away with 12mg.
-Don’t ask us why this phenomenon occurs, but we know we aren’t the only people who experienced this.
+For some strange reason, most brick and mortar vape shops will try to tell you that you can go down in your nicotine from what you were smoking when you’re first starting.
+For instance, if you were smoking a full pack of regular cigarettes a day, they might tell you that you can get away with 12mg.
+Please don’t ask us why this phenomenon occurs, but we know we aren’t the only people who experienced this.
 What happens is you feel like it’s just not working because you’re not getting enough nicotine.
 So again, do what feels right for you, and if you’re having crazy withdrawal symptoms or turning into a demon werewolf, do your loved ones a favor and try a higher nic level and see if it helps.

 How do I know if I want PG or VG?

 PG stands for Propylene Glycol.
-It is a petroleum by-product that has no odour or color.
+It is a petroleum by-product that has no odor or color.
 It’s used as a base in e-liquid.
-It’s slightly more viscous than VG and it can provide a ‘throat hit’ – which is what some people say is similar to the sensation of smoking.
-PG can also carry flavour more effectively, so if you’re after strong flavor, usually you will go with a juice that has a higher concentration of PG.
+It’s slightly more viscous than VG, and it can provide a ‘throat hit’ – which some people say is similar to the sensation of smoking.
+PG can also carry flavor more effectively, so if you’re after strong flavor, you will usually go with a juice with a higher concentration of PG.

 VG stands for Vegetable Glycerin.
 VG is natural and comes from vegetable oil.
 If you’re vegetarian, this is completely safe for you.
-It’s often used in juice to give it a thick sensation.
+It’s often used in the juice to give it a thick sensation.
 VG will give you a much smoother hit than PG.
 Some people may have a mild reaction to PG- and find that 100% VG based juices work a lot better for them.
 Try out both and see what you like the most.
-One thing to keep in mind is that VG juice can reduce the life of your atomizers because of how thick it is.
+One thing to keep in mind is that VG juice can reduce your atomizers’ lives because of how thick it is.

 - Throat hit– if you are looking for the same feel as smoking, then a high PG ratio is probably better for you.

-- Smoothness – if you’re looking for a smoother feeling on your throat, high VG eliquid would be a better choice.
+- Smoothness – if you’re looking for a smoother feeling on your throat, high VG liquid would be a better choice.

 - Stealth Vaping- I’m not going to condone vaping in public around others, as you’re probably giving the rest of us a bad rep. But if you are looking to minimize your clouds- then definitely go with a higher PG juice.